Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **construction_SNR** [ Type: *int* ]

-	When build the PSF, only use sources if their SNR is greater than this values.
+	When building the PSF, only use sources if their SNR is greater than this values.